awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 In the context of the encrypt or decrypt operation, we specify the conditions for when the operation MAY or MUST perform some processing.
-These conditions include how many input bytes are avaiable, whether more bytes MAY be available, at what step in the operation you are in, and the result of various calculations.
+These conditions include how many input bytes are available, whether more bytes MAY be available, at what step in the operation you are in, and the result of various calculations.